 • Knowledge of all sailing theory, seamanship and navigation to the RYA Yachtmaster Theory level.
 Completing the theory course is mandatory to be accepted as a candidate for the Yachtmaster Prep at Sea to Sky.

-• A valid first aid certificate
+• A valid first aid certificate (to the Standard First Aid level or above)

 • 50% of qualifying seatime must be completed in tidal waters